 Coming to WordPress theme and appearance, I thought of using a popular theme that even supports WooCommerce.
-I found the Astra Theme (free) which has huge popularity and positive reviews.
+I found the Astra Theme (free), which has enormous popularity and positive reviews.

 I quickly installed the Astra theme and also used their Starter Templates to import a complete dummy WooCommerce site with dummy data.
-This has made the front-end setup really simple with few clicks.
-This is how the front-end store page looks like:
+This has made the front-end setup simple with few clicks.
+This is what the front-end store page looks like:

-This has also added few more plugins to mention and has bloated the test setup well enough.
+It has also added a few more plugins and bloated the test setup well enough.